siudd/epl_2223_analysis/README.md

 Obviously the Big 6 are doing great and align with this.
 However, relegated teams (Leicester and Southampton) should have done better with their player rating higher than many others.

 ### Best Forward of each team

-Next, I want to see the number of player with rating above average in the whole EPL in each team.
+Finally, let's see the best forward from each team rating and other offensive statistics.

 ```sql
 select firstname